openSUSE/cits/README.md

   - handed in until 15th of the month
   - written in English
   - about yourself, not someone else
-- applications need to contain
+- applications need to contain:
   - brief introduction of you
   - description/use cases of the contribution
   - picture of you OR a short video or image showcasing contribution
   - URL to the project OR proof of contribution
   - how does it relate to openSUSE?
   - what is special about it?